f5devcentral/ansible-role-bigiq_pinning_deploy_objects/README.md

 If you are interested for other type of objects, [open an issue on GitHub](https://github.com/f5devcentral/ansible-role-bigiq_pinning_deploy_objects/issues).

+This role is perfect to use along with [F5 automation tool chain (ATC) deploy declaration](https://galaxy.ansible.com/f5devcentral/atc_deploy) galaxy role used to deploy AS3 application services with BIG-IQ.

 ## Role Variables

 Available variables are listed below.
 For their default values, see `defaults/main.yml`.